 The UN took upon itself the initiative to fight against the spread of drugs, and along with "dirty" money laundering after the World War II.
-The cornerstone, laid in the foundation of international law on this issue, is the United UN Convention on intoxicating substances in 1961, subsequently supplemented and amended by the Protocol in 1972.
+The cornerstone, laid in the foundation of international law on this issue, is the United Nations Single Convention on Narcotic Drugs in 1961, subsequently supplemented and amended by the Protocol in 1972.

-The second most important legal act, which regulates issues, related to the fight against drug business is the UN Convention about the psychotropic substances of 1971, which significantly extends the scope of international control on a large list of synthetic drugs.
+The second most important legal act, which regulates issues, related to the fight against drug business is the UN Convention on Psychotropic Substances of 1971, which significantly extends the scope of international control on a large list of synthetic drugs.
 This document has been ratified by over 140 countries.

 However, the continued growth of drug trafficking, the expansion of its geographical boundaries, more sophisticated and dangerous form of criminal business forced the UN to come back to solving this problem.
-In November 1988 it was convened the UN Conference to fight against the illegal trafficking intoxicants and psychotropic substances in Vienna.
+In November 1988 it was convened the UN Conference against Illicit Traffic in Narcotic Drugs and Psychotropic Substances in Vienna.
 The conference ended with the adoption of the text of an international agreement, which is known worldwide as the Vienna Convention.
 The most countries of the planet are acceded to this Convention now.

-The requirement that the crimes of money laundering, all other crimes related to drug trafficking, were considered by the courts of all States Parties of the Convention with particular diligence became the important feature of the Convention.
+The requirement that the crimes of money laundering, and all other crimes related to drug trafficking, were considered by the courts of all States Parties of the Convention with particular diligence became the important feature of the Convention.
 In addition, it requires the introduction of articles on extradition of guilty in committed crime in the legal acts of the member countries, as well as confiscation of criminals' property.
 According to prominent lawyers, Vienna Convention has played an important role in the development of international law and became a major contribution to the organization of international cooperation in the fight against drug trafficking and money laundering.